 U.S. Borax has more than 50 years of expertise in the treatment of timber across the world.
 The wood protection and preservation group of the specialties department has been created to focus this experience and technical expertise, and apply it in support of the natural fiber industries.
 The group manages and coordinates the commercial and technical activities of the global preservation business, and feeds experience and capabilities across international boundaries.

-; and a range of products for third-party formulation and other uses, including Borax, Boric Acid,
+Insecticide; and a range of products for third-party formulation and other uses, including borax, boric acid, and Neobor

 Examples of product end use include protection of: